ZzBombardierzZ/DayZ_Epoch_Russian_Roulette/readme.md

 # DayZ Epoch - Russian Roulette - Rewritten by Bomb
 Originally made by Vampire and based off of a script by Grafzahl on OpenDayz.net.
 Original Script: https://web.archive.org/web/20160629092026/https://opendayz.net/threads/release-vampires-russian-roulette.15196/

+This was updated and rewritten by Bomb for TLF servers, who requested I update the script.
+I have decided to release it to the public for anyone who wants to use it.
+I have not tested this script, but it should work.
+If you find any bugs, please let me know and I will fix them.
+You can find me on Discord as Bomb99.

 ## Bomb's Changes:
 * Added a group gameplay option to allow players to play with nearby friends.
 * Completely rewrote the entire script.